Warriparinga: Art installations and cultural events

 Located on the site is Tjilbruke narna arra, Tjilbruke Gateway, a representation of the Tjilbruke Dreaming by artists Sherry Rankine, Margaret Worth and Gavin Malone.
 Commissioned by the City of Marion, the work consists of a number of tree trunks clustered together, interwoven with symbolic representations of aspects from the Dreaming.
 Amongst these symbols are a number of circles around selected trunks, representing the freshwater springs that were created by Tjilbruke's tears; flows of coloured sands running through the work to represent the gully winds and the "flow of the river and of life"; and a representation of an ibis positioned above iron pyrite, symbolising Tjilbruke's final transformation.
 The work was intended, amongst other aims, to provide a space in which the Dreaming stories could be related by members of the Kaurna people.

 Warriparinga has been the site of a number of significant cultural events in recent years.
 These include the "friendship fires" initiated in 1999 by Georgina Williams, which were lit at each full moon.
 The events brought together up to 150 people, and were used by members of the Kaurna people to help maintain a connection to the land.
 A similar fire was lit in May, 2004, and allowed to burn for several days as part of the National Reconciliation Week.
-The 2004 fire served as the centerpiece of a number of local celebrations and events during that period – including a farewell ceremony for outgoing Mayor, Colin Haines, and a protest against the building of the Ansett Call Centre close to the site.
+The 2004 fire served as the centrepiece of a number of local celebrations and events during that period – including a farewell ceremony for outgoing Mayor, Colin Haines, and a protest against the building of the Ansett Call Centre close to the site.
 Other Reconciliation Week events held at Warriparinga include the 2009 launch of the first new bark canoe since European settlement.
 Built by Paul Dixon, the canoe was carved using traditional techniques from a tree found in nearby Mitchell Park.